frederic-perez/AmE-dictionary/data/dictionary.md

 __Mace<sup>2</sup>__ _v_
 __macedoine__ _n_
 __macerate__ _v_ To make soft, usually by steeping in liquid, and cause to disintegrate as a result. _Syn_ soften _The stale bread was left to macerate in a bowl of milk for a few hours._
-__MacGyver__ _v tr_ _slang_ :two: /muh-GHYE-ver/ To MacGyver something is to make, form, or repair it with materials that are conveniently on hand.
+__MacGyver__ _v tr_ _slang_ :three::mega: /məˈɡaɪvər/ /muh-GUY-vur/ /muh-GHYE-ver/ To MacGyver something is to make, form, or repair it with materials that are conveniently on hand.
 To make, form, or repair (something) with what is conveniently on hand.
 __Mach number__ _n_ :pencil2:
+__Machiavelli__
 __Machiavellian__ _adj_ :pencil2:
 __machinate__ _v_
 __machination__ _n_